mtceballos/SIRENAdoc/SIRENAfunctions.rst

                 - Write test info in intermediate output FITS file if *reconstruct_init->intermediate* = 1 (:cpp:func:`writeTestInfo`)
                 - Write pulses info in intermediate output FITS file if *reconstruct_init->intermediate* = 1 (:cpp:func:`writePulses`)

         **From this point forward, I2R, I2RALL, I2RNOL and I2RFITTED are completely equivalent to OPTFILT**

         7) If last record in :option:`mode` = 0 run:

                 * :cpp:func:`calculateTemplate` (and :cpp:func:`weightMatrix`)
                 * :cpp:func:`writeLibrary`

-        8) If last record and PCA
+        8) If last record and PCA:

                 - In order to not have restrictions when providing (\*reconstruct_init)->energyPCAx
                 - Covariance data